S999Y/SnakeProject/README.md

 6.Smooth graphics rendering using Java's Graphics and Timer classes.

---This project aims to demonstrate basic game development concepts like collision detection, input handling, and real-time rendering in Java.
+> This project aims to demonstrate basic game development concepts like collision detection, input handling, and real-time rendering in Java.

 ## Folder Structure